daxus4/multivar_hawkes_lob/README.md

 # multivariate_hawkes_lob

-This repository contains the code used to collect Limit Order Book (LOB) data from Bitfinex, convert them into a Pandas dataframe, and use them to train and simulate Multivariate Hawkes Processes.
+This repository contains the code used to collect Limit Order Book data from Bitfinex, convert them into a Pandas dataframe, and use them to train and simulate Multivariate Hawkes Processes.

 ## Requirements